-I am a Kiwi-born photographer, journalist and Communications consultant.
-In 2016, I left my high profile career in fashion media PR in London, UK to pursue my passion for wildlife photography and Africa (you can read my story here).
+I am a Kiwi-born photographer, journalist and communications consultant with a passion for storytelling and media.
+In 2016, I made the decision to leave my high profile career in fashion media PR in London, UK to pursue my love for wildlife photography and Africa (you can read my story here).

 In May 2017, I was named by global luxury hotel CitizenM as one of five inspirational women to have quit their corporate jobs to chase their dreams.

-I hope you enjoy my view of the world and are inspired enough by my story to follow your own heart, chase your dreams and visit as much of this beautiful planet as I have.
+I hope you enjoy my view of the world and are inspired by my story to follow your own heart and chase your dreams.
+Never give up!

 Thanks to my talented friend, Wynter Blathwyt from Gyroscope, for the logo (which represents my love of surfing, photography, horse riding and travel) and for creating this entire site!